 - A narrow data, discretionary approach

-And while developing an infoarb algorithmic model is outside the scope of this post, I plan on adding information arbitrage example resources to analyzingalpha.com over time as it’s the one thing most requested by my readers.
-With this in mind, let’s briefly discuss algorithmic information arbitrage, and then I’ll detail a recent information arbitrage play.
+And while developing an algorithmic info arb model is outside the scope of this post, I plan on adding information arbitrage example resources to analyzingalpha.com over time as it’s one of the most requested topics by my readers.
+With this in mind, let’s briefly discuss algorithmic information arbitrage, and then II’lldetail a recent information arbitrage play.

 Algorithmic Information Arbitrage